neelrudra2/CineFinder/README.md

 5. Error Handling: Provides user feedback for various error conditions (e.g., no results found, API errors).
 6. Full-Screen Mode: The application runs in full-screen mode, with an option to exit using the Escape key.

-Technologies Used:
+Technologies Used:<br>
-Programming Language: Python
+1. Programming Language: Python
-GUI Library: Tkinter for the graphical user interface API Integration: OMDB API for fetching movie and web show data Image Processing: PIL (Pillow) for handling and displaying poster images
+2. GUI Library: Tkinter for the graphical user interface
+3. API Integration: OMDB API for fetching movie and web show data
+4. Image Processing: PIL (Pillow) for handling and displaying poster images